-Participants who perceived that stress can cause negative effect to their health were two times more likely to suffer heart related diseases than those who don’t believe that stress has negative impact on their health.
+Participants who perceived that stress can cause a negative effect on their health were two times more likely to suffer heart-related diseases than those who don’t believe that stress has a negative impact on their health.

 Meaning when you believe that stress can negatively affect your health, you may be more likely to suffer heart disease than other people.

-Another study also found that psychological stress is a risk factor of cardiovascular diseases.
+Another study also found that psychological stress is a risk factor for cardiovascular diseases.

 The reported link between psychological stress and cardiovascular disease was due to amygdala activity.
 Amygdala is a small region of the brain that is responsible for generating human emotions such as anger, fear, sadness, as well as controlling aggressive behavior.

 “Amygdalar activity is involved partly via a path that includes increased bone-marrow activity and arterial inflammation.
 These findings provide novel insights into the mechanism through which emotional stressors can lead to cardiovascular disease in human beings.”

 But although these pieces of evidence provide a new way of further understanding stress, it should be interpreted with caution.

 In the technical or statistical standpoint, most studies on psychological stress were correlational in nature (only looking for links among variables).
 Hence, no “cause and effect” was established.

 Although stress is associated with cardiovascular disease, it should not be interpreted as stress is the causing factor of cardiovascular disease.